 Tillis has been among the most bipartisan Senate Republicans on immigration.
 He co-authored legislation protecting the special counsel from arbitrary dismissal (2018) and has repeatedly supported pathways for DACA recipients.
 He was a negotiator in the 2024 bipartisan border security framework — a deal that collapsed after Trump urged Republicans to reject it in order to deny Biden a political win.

 He has expressed reservations about deep Medicaid cuts, a crucial consideration in North Carolina where the state expanded Medicaid in 2023 and hundreds of thousands of new enrollees would be affected.
 He sits on the Banking, Housing and Judiciary committees and has a more substantive legislative record than his narrow electoral wins might suggest.
+Speaking from the Munich Security Conference in February 2026, Tillis told Face the Nation that he plans to "speak bluntly" in his remaining time in the Senate, breaking with the White House on NATO messaging, tariff tactics and his blockade of Federal Reserve nominees.

 Most Watched R Senate Race of 2026